 Of course, I’ll give you the same advice as I would give if you were visiting anywhere else.
 Be aware of your surroundings and always listen to your country’s advice.
 For me, that’s the Foreign & Commonwealth Office, who also say to remain alert.
 But guess what?
 They say that for France and Germany too!

 Why not consider an organised tour?
 We did one with Daily Istanbul Tours and found it a great way to explore the city in a safe environment.
-Instead of looking over our shoulders the whole time, we learnt about Istanbul’s main attractions from an expert guide who would know if anything was out of the ordinary.
+Instead of looking over our shoulders the whole time, we learnt about Istanbul’s main attractions and top travel tips from an expert guide who would know if anything was out of the ordinary.